zetanumbers/posts/myosotis.md

 Notice what this implies for `T: 'static` types.
 Since static lifetime never ends, the drop may never be called.
-This property does not conflict with described usecases. `JoinGuard<'static, T>` indeed doesn't requre a drop guarantee, since there would be no references what would ever invalidate.
+This property does not conflict with described use cases. `JoinGuard<'static, T>` indeed doesn't requre a drop guarantee, since there would be no references what would ever invalidate.